alqadasibelal/FoodAndBeverages/README.md

 Text | To name the title of every page for users' view View | To display the components used
-Button | Used to proceed with log in/ sign up & to view specific cafeterias at homepage & submit reviews and feedback
+Button | Used to proceed with log in/ sign up & to view specific cafeterias at homepage & submit reviews and feedback scrollview  | Used to make the products list scrollable, it can scroll both vertically and horizontally TouchableOpacity  | Used to reduce the opacity of button.
+It allows background to be seen while the user press down.
+The opacity of button will be controlled by wrapping the children in an Animation.

 Container Components | Explanation